-- 1 Open GV Convergent Client Stage.
-See Navigating Back to Stage, on page 12. - 2 Select Configuration > Area Configurator.
-See Accessing Areas in the GV Convergent Client, on page 18. - 3 Click on the Area you want to delete. - 4 Click Delete at the top of the logical level editor.
+1 Open GV Convergent Client Stage.
+See Navigating Back to Stage, on page 10.

+- 2 Select Configuration > Area Configurator.
+See Accessing Areas in the GV Convergent Client, on page 16. - 3 Click on the Area you want to delete. - 4 Click Delete at the top of the logical level editor. - 5 A confirmation message appears.
+It lists the topologies created in the Area.